BruceRanger/MandArt/MandArt.docc/B2-Color.md

 Depending on the colors chosen, the gradient may pass through a region of color that doesn't look good to you.
 In that case, you'll have to change one or both colors, or put in an intermediant color.

+### Changing Colors

+You can click on the "Add New Color" box
+As noted, you can click on and drag a color number to reorder the color.

 ### Color Profile